jsanz/carto_cli/README.md

   Performs different actions against the SQL API

 Options:
   -u, --user-name TEXT     Your CARTO.com user.
-It can be omitted if $CARTO_USER
+It can be omitted if
-                        is available
+                           $CARTO_USER is available
   -o, --org-name TEXT      Your organization name.
 It can be ommitted if
                            $CARTO_ORG is available
   -a, --api-url TEXT       If you are not using carto.com you need to specify
                            your API endpoint.
-It can be omitted if $CARTO_API_URL is available
+It can be omitted if
+                           $CARTO_API_URL is available
-  -k, --api-key TEXT    It can be omitted if $CARTO_API_KEY is available -h, --help            Show this message and exit.
+  -k, --api-key TEXT       It can be omitted if $CARTO_API_KEY is available -c, --check-ssl BOOLEAN  Check server SSL Certificate (default = True or
+                           CARTO_CHECK_SSL envvar)
+  -h, --help               Show this message and exit.

 Commands:
-  describe     Report of all your table details indexes      List your table associated indexes list         Display all your CARTO dataset list_tables  List tables and their main Postgres... schema       Shows your dataset attributes and types triggers     List your table associated triggers version      Prints the version of this application
+  cartodbfy       Runs the cartodbfication of a table to... delete          Deletes a dataset from your account describe        Report of all your table details export          Export your dataset import_dataset  Import a new dataset from a file on your... indexes         List your table associated indexes list            Display all your CARTO datasets list_tables     List tables and their main Postgres... merge           Merges a number of datasets schema          Shows your dataset attributes and types triggers        List your table associated triggers version         Prints the version of this application
 ```

-## `carto_etl`

-Import/export datasets

 ## `carto_map`